 - Rachel Inman, Elim Connect Centre in Wells - peer support and community involvement in rural homelessness settings

-- Rachel Woolf, The Manna at St Stephen's in London - coordinated entry systems in rough sleeping responses
+- Rachel Woolf, London - coordinated entry systems in rough sleeping responses

 - Steven Barkess, VOICES in Stoke - involving people with lived experience in employment, peer specialist and strategic roles